realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

         override String name // <-- Subclasses must declare the abstract variables from superclass.

-        override method view() { // <-- the implementation of the abstract class "view". print "View ExcelDoc: " + this.name
+        override method view() { // <-- the implementation of the abstract class "view". print "Viewing ExcelDoc: " + this.name
         }
      }